 echo $response;

-In this tutorial, we have seen how to upload a file using cURL.
-The HTML form allows users to select the file, while the PHP script handles the file upload process.
-With cURL, you can send the file to a remote server effortlessly.
-Feel free to adapt and enhance these examples to suit your specific needs, and explore additional features and options available in cURL.
+?>In conclusion, this tutorial has equipped you with the knowledge to upload files using cURL.
+The HTML form allows file selection, and the PHP script manages the upload process.
+With cURL, sending files to a remote server becomes seamless.
+Feel free to adapt these examples to suit your needs and explore additional cURL features.